-Course work in this specialization prepares the student to take the national certification examination.
-Post-Master's Certificate: Nurse Educator (variable, 13-36 semester hours) The 13 hours of core courses and the 10 hours of advanced practice core courses must either have been completed in the master's degree program or may be taken in the certificate program.
+Course work in this specialization prepares the student with the theory preparation for the national certification examination.
+POST-MASTER'S CERTIFICATE Post-Master's Certificate: Nurse Educator (variable, 13-36 semester hours) The 13 hours of core courses and the 10 hours of advanced practice core courses must either have been completed in the master's degree program or may be taken in the certificate program.
 Specialization courses: NURS 581, 582, 585a, 585b, and 586 Terminal project.